-Registered student organizations that wish to engage in charitable giving must complete a Charitable Contribution Form (https://cdn.vanderbilt.edu/vu-wp0/wpcontent/uploads/sites/140/2020/01/06124121/DOS-CHARITABLE-CONTRIBUTIONS-REQUIRED-

-APPROVALS\Updated.pdf) for review and approval.
+Registered student organizations that wish to engage in charitable giving must complete a Charitable Contribution Form (https://cdn.vanderbilt.edu/vu-wp0/wp-content/uploads/sites/140/2020/01/06124121/DOS-CHARITABLE-CONTRIBUTIONS-REQUIRED-APPROVALS\Updated.pdf) for review and approval.
 Charitable contributions may only be made to non-profit entities with missions consistent with those of Vanderbilt University.
-Student Services Fee allocations may not be used for charitable contributions and contributions to GoFundMe or similar personal fundraising accounts are prohibited.
+Student Services Fee allocations or funds provided to a student organization by the University may not be used for charitable contributions.
+Further, student organizations may not collect donations through platforms such as GoFundMe, Venmo, and similar type products as these must be connected to off-campus banking accounts and are prohibited.